-Nowruz, Iranian New Year, has got deep roots among ancient Iranians, particularly farmers.
-As their lives depended largely on agriculture and producing food, it has got strong connection to such lifestyle.
+Nowruz, Iranian New Year, had deep roots among ancient Iranians, particularly farmers.
+As their lives depended largely on agriculture and producing food, it has got a strong connection to such lifestyle.
 You need to know Nowruz history and roots of Nowruz Celebration to understand it better.
+Nowruz is an intangible cultural heritage of Iran in UNESCO List.

 When no agricultural activities were possible in Winter, each individual used to go home and try to keep warm on his/her own.
 The end of Winter and beginning of Spring, when it got warm again and the people, most of whom were farmers, could get out and come together for work and produce food, the time for togetherness started.
 This could be a solid reason for Nowruz celebration!